-- Provision of the Act not applicable - 1.
-Any person, irrespective of his occupation, who has entered into a contract of service with an employer under which such person's wages do not exceed two thousand ringgit a month. - 2.
+Provision of the Act not applicable

+- 1. Any person who has entered into a contract of service. - 1A.
+Notwithstanding paragraph 1, the person whose wages exceeds four thousand ringgit a month. - Subsections 60(3), 60A(3), 60C(2A), 60D(3) and 60D(4) and section 60J - 2.
 Any person who, irrespective of the amount of wages he earns in a month, has entered into a contract of service with an employer in pursuance of which- - (1) he is engaged in manual labour including such labour as an artisan or apprentice: